 In case of profiled or supervised learning attacks such as template attacks, supervised machine learning or supervised deep learning approaches it is necessary to possess a sample where the secret information, that is intended to be learnt, can be set to arbitrary values or is known.
-If this can only be achieved using an open sample the procedure described at the beginning of section 4.7.5 has to be followed (especially as these kinds of attacks are not practical if the learning phase of the attack cannot be applied).
+If this can only be achieved using an open sample the procedure described at the beginning of section 4.7.5 has to be followed, considering the elements from the last paragraph of 4.7.4 (as these kinds of attacks are not practical if the learning phase of the attack cannot be applied).